10 Endangered species of Primate in Vietnam

 The body length of adult individuals varies among subspecies, ranging from 38 to 55 cm, with relatively short arms and legs.
 Adult males are significantly larger than females, weighing 5 to 9 kg compared to the 3 to 6 kg weight of females.
 The tail is longer than the body, typically measuring 40 to 65 cm, and is used for balance when leaping distances of up to 5 m.
 The upper parts of the body are dark brown with lighter brownish-yellow patches.
 The underparts are light gray with a darker gray/brown tail.

-Frame post bài 23 WANEE asia
+Frame post bài 23 WANEE Go-WILD

 10 Endangered species of Primate in Vietnam 76